 - An unofficial score report can be received at the Prometric Test Center soon after completing the test.
 This score report is then audited and the official version is sent to the selected optometry schools in about three weeks.

-- The questions answered correctly contribute towards the score in each of the OAT sections.
+- The questions answered correctly contribute towards the score in each of the test sections.
 There is no negative marking for incorrectly answered questions.

 - The points collected from correctly answered questions form the raw score.

 - The raw score is converted into a standard score that ranges from 200 to 400.
-These standard scores help to compare the performances of students with other students taking the OAT.
+These standard scores help to compare the performances of students with other students taking the test.

 - A percentile rank is also received for each of the sub tests.

-- The score report contains the scores of up to 4 most recent OAT attempts.
+- The score report contains the scores of up to 4 most recent test attempts.